 Stage 5 – The DBS certificate is printed.
 Any information to be disclosed is printed under highly secure procedures and sent to the applicant.
 Should arrive with the applicant within 4 days, If clear, the DBS is available to view by organisation.

-In order to track the progress of your DBS application you will need the following information:
+In order to track the progress of your DBS application you will need the following information to use the DBS Tracking Service:

 - DBS form reference number